Majeedraheem/-FinTech-Case-Study/README.md

 Familiar with consensus protocol used by the bridge and storing valid transactions.
 Should have the ability to freeze up transactions when the state is On-Hold.

 These technologies are all competing to bind together the existing chains into a massive single entity.
-What makes OneLedger different is that we are not trying to sit over the other chains, but rather we are interested in bridging that decentralized ecosystem with the existing centralized enterprise space.
+What makes OneLedger different is not trying to sit over the other chains, but rather interested in bridging that decentralized ecosystem with the existing centralized enterprise space.

-## Landscape:
+## Landscape

-OneLedger's blockchain platform can be used to develop various types of applications, such as cross-border payments, supply chain finance, asset tracking and management, and other financial services that require secure and efficient transaction processing.
+OneLedger's blockchain platform can be used to develop various types of applications, such as cross-border payments, supply chain finance, asset tracking and management, and other financial services that require secure and efficient transaction processing, Morever comapnies like Ripple, Chain, Stellar, Ethereum, ConsenSys are very competitive in finance and are investing away more in makrketing and development.
 Over the last 5-10 years There is trends and innovations of the finannce sector and how blockchaing technology will shift the old finannce for example
 Cross-border payments:
-Increased adoption of digital payment platforms and mobile wallets for cross-border transactions Emergence of blockchain-based solutions for cross-border payments, offering faster, more secure, and lower-cost alternatives to traditional methods.
+Increased adoption of digital payment platforms and mobile wallets for cross-border transactions, emergence of blockchain-based solutions for cross-border payments, offering faster, more secure, and lower-cost alternatives to traditional methods.
 Supply chain finance:
-*Increased use of technology, such as blockchain, IoT, and AI, to automate and streamline supply chain processes Emergence of supply chain finance platforms, enabling suppliers to access funding based on their outstanding invoices and reducing reliance on traditional bank financing
+Increased use of technology, such as blockchain, IoT, and AI, to automate and streamline supply chain processes Emergence of supply chain finance platforms, enabling suppliers to access funding based on their outstanding invoices and reducing reliance on traditional bank financing
 Greater focus on sustainability and responsible supply chain practices, leading to the development of ESG-focused supply chain finance solutions
 Asset tracking and management:
 Increased adoption of IoT and blockchain-based solutions for asset tracking, enabling more efficient and secure tracking of assets across supply chains and reducing the risk of fraud and theft
-Greater focus on data analytics and AI for asset management, enabling more accurate forecasting and predictive maintenance Emergence of tokenization and fractional ownership models for assets, enabling wider access to investment opportunities and greater liquidity in asset markets decenterlized finance:
+Greater focus on data analytics and AI for asset management, enabling more accurate forecasting and predictive maintenance Emergence of tokenization and fractional ownership models for assets, enabling wider access to investment opportunities and greater liquidity in asset markets

-* What are the other major companies in this domain?
- Ethereum,Hyperledger
+Decentralized finance (DeFi) is an emerging financial technology based on secure distributed ledgers similar to those used by cryptocurrencies.

 ## Results
-What has been the business impact of this company so far?
 OneLedger is founded five years ago and its business impact is still growing never the less with covid-19 onledger has provided
-OnePass soloution that provides organizations the tools to verify the health status(Covid 19 vaccine tracking/Test results) of people entering their establishments through secure, private and assurance compliant solution.
+OnePass soloution for organizations the tools to verify the health status(Covid 19 vaccine tracking/Test results) of people entering their establishments through secure, private and assurance compliant solution.
 Morever,always be private for these institutions, which means they require a way to intercommunicate across these institutions National Australia Bank (NAB).
 NAB was trying to connect assets off their balance sheet with a Singapore based bank and was failing OneLedger solved this problem, by bringing institutions like NAB into DeFi.

-blockchain technology is new era and it distrub the old uneffecient system fintech comapny have differces of how blockchain technologies model to be implemenated. key preformance indicaters like adoption rate, ravenue, customer satisfacetion, operational effeciencey and market share, however to access these information inside data need to be revelaed.
+blockchain technology is new era and it distrub the old inefficient system fintech comapny have differcess of how blockchain technologies model to be implemenated. key preformance indicaters like adoption rate, ravenue, customer satisfacetion, operational effeciencey and market share, however to access these information inside data need to be revelaed.
 OneLedger is growing by keep adding new partenars like Moonba the first decentralized exchange (DEX), google cloud and more which will attract more customers and increase revenue, moreever, it will accelerate the adoption rate over .

-How is your company performing relative to competitors in the same domain?

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
-Since blockchain technology is on its early stages of adoption and massive increasing of data voloume everyday scalablbilty would be problem at some point, Morever, with all other compiters awarness of the problem. hybird smart contract which is intrduced by ChainLink would be prefect soultion for oneledger to over come scalabilty future problem. developers need to keep developing oneledger platform competively also the makrketing in sports sector will benfit the company.
+Since blockchain technology is on its early stages of adoption and massive increasing of data voloume everyday will lead to scalablbilty problem at some point, Morever, with all other compiters awarness of the problem oneleger need to consider and scal up thier model.

+hybird smart contract which is intrduced by ChainLink would be prefect soultion for oneledger to over come scalabilty future problem. developers need to keep developing oneledger platform competively also the makrketing in sports sector will benfit the company.

 Hybrid smart contracts are  meta contracts.
 Meta contracts are applications coded on a decentralized metalayer and implicitly encompass on-chain logic (smart contracts), as well as off- chain computation and connectivity among various blockchains and existing off-chain services.
 Given the need for language and compiler support, new security models, and conceptual and technical harmonization of disparate technologies, however, realization of a true decentralized metalayer is an ambitious goal to which we aspire over a long time horizon.
-It is nonetheless a helpful ideal model to keep in mind while reading this paper, not detailed here, but something we plan to focus on in our future work on Chainlink.
+Decentralized Oracle Networks, or DONs it acts as a powerful abstraction layer, offering interfaces for smart contracts to extensive off-chain resources and highly efficient yet decentralized off-chain computing resources within the DON itself.